RedBrogdon/rebloc/README.md

 ## Why does this exist?

 State management is an open question for Flutter developers.
-I like the freedom of BLoCs, but the Redux pattern can offer things like easily composed reducers and middleware, great support for cross-cutting concerns like logging, and the potential for time-travel debugging if interest merits building those sorts of tools.
+I like the freedom of BLoCs, because a streaming interface can often turn what would be weird async patterns into easily understood transforms, maps, expands, and so on.
+On the other hand, I also like that the Redux pattern can offer things like easily composed reducers and middleware, great support for cross-cutting concerns like logging, and the potential for time-travel debugging if interest merits building those sorts of tools.

 Thus I'd like to see if I can combine the two and get the parts I like from both.
 Also, it's a chance to test out...